Frequently Asked Questions (FAQs)

 STUDY HALL/LUNCH PASS Date_______________

-Q: Can a student visit their counselor or SID during their lunch period?
+Q: Can a student visit their counselor or dean of students during their lunch period?

-A: Unless, a student has a call slip or pre-signed pass, students are not permitted to visit a counselor or SID during the lunch periods.
+A: Unless, a student has a call slip or pre-signed pass, students are not permitted to visit a counselor or dean of students during the lunch periods.
 Many of the deans are assigned to the lunch rooms to support students and are not accessible.
 A call slip or pre-signed pass will better ensure that they are available.